oyve/barometer-trend/README.md

 ![Node.js CI](https://github.com/oyve/barometer-trend/workflows/Node.js%20CI/badge.svg)
 # barometer-trend
-Calculate the trend of a barometer over a three hour period.
+Calculate the tendency and trend of a barometer for a one to three hour period.
+Barometric weather predictions by barometer tendency and trend.

 ## Features
-Gets the suggested:
-- Tendency and trend of the barometer for the *last hour* or *three hours* (`FALLNG|SLOWLY`)
+- Tendency and trend of the barometer for the *last hour* or *three hours* (`FALLNG|SLOWLY`)-
+- Prediction of weather and systems
+  - By pressure tendency only (`Expect gale force weather'`)
+  - By pressure tendency, thresholds and wind direction (`Increasing rain, clearing within 12 hours.`)
+  - By seasonal pressure thresholds for winter and summer (`Cloudy and humid, thunderstorms`)
-- Front system tendency, passage and wind analyze based on the latest three hours. (`Falling before a lesser rise` | `Cold front passage` | `Strong and gusty, then veers`)
+  - Front system tendency for the last three hours (`Falling before a lesser rise` | `Cold front passage` | `Strong and gusty, then veers`)
-- Force wind expectation in Beaufort scale based on the ratio of pressure increase/decrease (`F8-9`)
+  - Force wind expectation in Beaufort scale based on the pressure tendency (`F8-9`)
-- Prediction of weather by ratio of increase/decrease trend (`Expect gale force weather'`)
-- Prediction of weather by pressure tendency, threshold and wind direction (`Increasing rain, clearing within 12 hours.`)
-- Prediction of weather by pressure threshold for winter|summer (`Cloudy and humid, thunderstorms`)
+- Detects current pressure system `Low`, `Normal`, `High`

+Note
 - All calculations corrected to sea level pressure by optional `altitude` and `temperature`
+- 48 hour history

 ## Install & Use
 ```